Smartmayukh/Personal-site/src/data/about.md

   <img src="https://user-images.githubusercontent.com/64318469/176824387-e836927b-fe30-4523-90b0-d1bc0c0d7daa.gif" width="240" />
     <img src="https://user-images.githubusercontent.com/64318469/176825486-1982d256-d525-45fa-aeea-66d4cb7a7bc8.gif" width="240" />
 </p>

 My research in Electronics started in my second year of college.
 One of my college professors gave me the opportunity to  work on RF Energy Harvesting circuits and relaying protocols.
-Currently we are building an autonomous wheelchair which has inbuilt Solar- RF Hybrid Energy Harvesting and a complex sensor system which uses AI for depth mapping and obstacle avoidance.
+Currently we are building a novel hybrid - complementary Solar- RF Hybrid Energy Harvesting system.

 The next research work was in my third year which dealt with LIDARS.
 I undertook this work right after my research paper on “ Monocular Depth Estimation “ was published.
 Building on the foundation in monocular and stereo depth estimation, I was able to design a semi-autonomous boat which mapped the depth of  water bodies using Bathymetric Lidars.

 It was around this same time that I started studying FPGAs , CPLAs , ASICs, and Memristor Crossbar Arrays.
-So my next work is mainly focused on deploying Neural Networks and DNN Accelerator  using FPGAs and developing Spiking Neural Networks.
+So my next work was mainly focused on deploying Neural Networks and DNN Accelerator using FPGAs.
+I was also developing Spiking Neural Networks.

+As my final yearof college drew near I started working on wireless communication specifically ofdm.
+My specific focus was ofdm channel estimation using neural networks and desiging a complete wireless communication system using FPGAs.

 Last but not the least I have also started working on designing wireless communication systems using FPGAs ; and  Anomaly Detection in Wireless Sensor Networks.
 Besides research related work , I have participated in numerous techfest across my country where I designed RC planes , Arduino controlled Sand rovers, Hydraulic Arm bearing RC cars and Soccer playing bots.
 <br/>
 <br/>